martin12333/marti-onedrive/Eda-f8/codedamn-bug-244b--lost-the-files-in--codedamn-lab.f8.md

-codedamn-bug
-lost-the-files
-in a codedamn-lab
+# codedamn-bug lost-the-files in a codedamn-lab
 at
 https://codedamn.com/learn/cpp-language/c-syntax-and-structure/understanding-logical-operators-in-c.cB7CMvBB7ZebGozIMvLbG

 lost my files twice,
-thankfully, there is **settings -> Download playground** button, //but then the terminal disappears
+but thankfully, there is **settings -> Download playground** button,
+//but then the terminal disappears, and the  *run* hangs

 //    understanding-logical-operators
 // Follow the Instructions to solve the lab and execute the code

-I admit, first time, I played with shell, not with g++
+I admit, the first time, I played with shell, not with g++

-maybe drag-drop files is not enough ... they have to be edited?
+# maybe drag-drop files is not enough ... they have to be edited??

 another experiment
 reload